App & Scheduling

 Each level corresponds to the number of donations required to reach and maintain that level.
 We deep dive on levels here.

 If you don’t keep up with your regular donations during your 30-day donation cycle, you'll move down a level.
 Don't worry, it's easy to level up.
+If you're deferred we will pause your donation cycle so that you can maintain the same level until you're able to resume donating.

 Your donation payment is determined by both your level and your time slot.
 The higher your level, the more you'll earn at each donation.
 If you swipe through the "Levels" banner on your app home screen, you'll be able to see how much you can earn during each donation, 30-day cycle, and year.